 Posterior Capsular Opacification

 Treating PCO is common and straightforward and happens in the outpatient department using a state of the art class 4 laser.
-The procedure takes about 1 minute, is pain free and minimally invasive.
-Its not like having your cataract operation but more like an outpatient examination.
+The procedure takes about 1 minute, is pain-free and minimally invasive.
+It is not like having your cataract operation but more like an outpatient examination.